Microneedling may reduce the appearance of scars and wrinkles and support the overall health of your skin. But it’s best handled by a professional.

 Depending on your pain tolerance, you might need to apply an anesthetic cream.
 However, you’ll most certainly want some numbing cream for anything above 1.0 mm, since that needle length will draw blood via pinpoint bleeding.

-If you use numbing cream, follow the instructions the manufacturer provides, and make sure to completely wipe it if off before you start rolling!
-Numb Master Cream 5% Lidocaine ($18.97) is a great option.
+If you use numbing cream, follow the instructions the manufacturer provides, and make sure to completely wipe it off before you start rolling!

-The technique is very important, so listen closely!
-Splitting up your face into sections makes the whole process easier.
-Here's a visual of what that looks like:
+The technique is very important.
+Visually splitting up your face into sections makes the whole process easier.
+Here’s a visual of what that looks like:

-Avoid rolling in the shaded area, which represents the orbital (eye sockets) area.
+Avoid rolling in the shaded area, representing the orbital (eye sockets) area.

-- Roll in one direction 6 to 8 times, depending on your skin tolerance and sensitivity, and make sure to lift the roller after each pass.
+- According to one 2015 literature review, roll in one direction about four times, depending on your skin tolerance and sensitivity, and make sure to lift the roller after each pass.
 So, roll in one direction.
 Lift up.
 Repeat.

-- After you roll in the same place 6 to 8 times, adjust the derma roller slightly, and repeat.
-Do this until you've covered the entire section of skin you're treating.
+- After you roll in the same place several times, adjust the dermaroller slightly, and repeat.
+Do this until you’ve covered the entire section of skin you’re treating.

 - After rolling in one direction, it’s time to go back over the area you just rolled and repeat the process in the perpendicular direction.
 For example, say you finished rolling across your forehead vertically, now would be the time to go back and repeat that entire process horizontally.

-Contrary to popular belief, we do not need to roll diagonally.
-Doing so creates an uneven pattern distribution with more stress on the center.
+Contrary to popular belief, we may not need to roll diagonally.
+Doing so could create an uneven pattern distribution with more stress on the center.
 If you decide to do this, please be careful and take extra precautionary measures.

 Step 5: Wash your face with water

 After you’re done microneedling, rinse your face with water only.